PsyChiLin/PsyChiLin.github.io/_pages/professional.md

     - Establish a model to interpret the mechanism of human empathy.

 - Language Acquisition and Cognitive Development Laboratory, Department of Psychology, National Cheng Kung University. *Mentor: Prof. Jon-Fan Hu, PhD*
-    - Pioneer Taiwan’s fNIRS research to explore the neural mechanism of first impression formation.
+    - Pioneer fNIRS research in Taiwan to explore the neural mechanism of first impression formation.
     - Adopt behavioral experiments in embodied perspective to probe semantic properties of emotion words.
-    - Develop fMRI study to investigate the underlying relationships between ToM and humor processing.
+    - Develop fMRI studies to investigate the underlying relationships between ToM and humor processing.
-    - Establish the valid and reliable scale to measure self-report empathy ability
+    - Establish valid and reliable scales to measure self-report empathy ability
-    - Design developmental experiments to understand the interaction between ToM, empathy and social development.
+    - Design developmental experiments to understand the interaction between Theory of Mind, empathy and social development.

 - Cognitive and Affective Neuroscience Laboratory, National Cheng Kung University, Department of Psychology. *Mentor: Prof. Der-Yow Chen, PhD*
     - Develop a multi-fMRI scanners hyper-scanning paradigm to investigate the neural underpinnings of social interaction.
+    - Probe the underlying metalizing processes and cognitive abilities of playing Chinese Go from the experimental psychology perspective.
     - Investigate the relationship between perspective taking and emotion processing using interactive social decision-making tasks.
-    - Probe the underlying metalizing processes and cognitive abilities of playing Chinese Go from the experimental psychology perspective.

 - National Cheng Kung University, Institute of Education (Mentor: Prof. Ching-Fan Sheu)
-    - Design an user-friendly web application for exploratory factor analysis (EFA) by using shiny package in R
+    - Design an user-friendly web application for exploratory factor analysis (EFA) by using shiny package in R.
-    - Develop exploratory graphical tools for Event Related Potentials (ERPs) and fNIRS data analysis
+    - Develop exploratory graphical tools for Event Related Potentials (ERPs) and fNIRS data analysis.

+- NTHU (National Tsing Hua University), Center for General Education (Mentor: Prof. Shu-Hui Lee)
+    - Develop fMRI studies to explore the neural correlates of Chinese classifiers in typical developing children.
+    - Design behavorial and neuroimaging experiments to investigate the aberrant neural mechanisms of Theory of Mind and emotion-related semanti cprocessing in patients with alexithymia.

 - **Teaching Assistant**
     - 2018 Teaching Assistant, Brain and Language Course (English-Taught), Mentor: Prof. Tai-Li Chou